 We are where we are most needed.
 We have more than 500 workers in the field saving children's lives in areas of major humanitarian disasters such as Congo, Syria and South Sudan.
 Find out more about our work in the countries where we operate.

-Nicaragua is considered to be the second poorest country in Latin America and the Caribbean.
-It is currently undergoing demographic change as its population is mostly made up of adolescents and young people.
-Approximately 50% of children and young people live in poverty and 19% of them live in extreme poverty.
+Nicaragua is considered the second poorest country in Latin America and the Caribbean.
+It is currently undergoing demographic change, as its population consists mostly of adolescents and young people.
+Approximately 50% of its children and youth live in poverty, and 19% of them in extreme poverty.

 MAGNA concluded all its activities in Nicaragua in 2017.